cosm/pachube_graph_library/README.markdown

 Optional settings you can use to set up your graph include:

-Sets a default timespan for the graph:
+    timespan: last hour;  Sets a default timespan for the graph.
-    timespan: last hour;
               24 hours;
               4 days;
               3 months;

-Makes the graph end at the current time, instead of at the end of the next interval.
+    rolling:  true;       Makes the graph end at the current time, instead of at the end of the next interval.
-(e.g. A 1 hour graph viewed at 1:15pm will go from 12:15pm to 1:15pm):
+                          (e.g. A 1 hour graph viewed at 1:15pm will
-    rolling:  true;
+                          go from 12:15pm to 1:15pm)

-Automatically updates the graph with new data every 5 minutes:
+    update: true;         Automatically updates the graph with new data every 5 minutes.
-    update: true;

-Sets the background color for the graph:
+    background-color: #ffffff   Sets the background color for the graph
-    background-color: #ffffff

-Sets the color of the line:
+    line-color: #ff0066;        Sets the color of the line
-    line-color: #ff0066;

-Sets the color of the grid behind the line:
+    grid-color: #efefef;        Sets the color of the grid behind the line
-    grid-color: #efefef;

-Sets the color of the border around the graph:
+    border-color: #9d9d9d;      Sets the color of the border around the graph
-    border-color: #9d9d9d;

-Sets the color of the text and labels around the graph:
+    text-color: #555555;        Sets the color of the text and labels around the graph
-    text-color: #555555;